The Causes, Treatments, and Symptoms of Oliguria

 Also, there’s a stage after oliguria called anuria.
 In this stage, there is no urine production at all.
 Doctors consider the condition to be anuria when the patient produces less than 3 ounces of urine in 24 hours.
 This is the most serious form of this condition.

-According to the parameters in Electronic Journal of Medical Portals, and other information that experts have collected, these are the clinical stages when it comes to urinary conditions:
+According to the parameters in the Electronic Journal of Medical Portals, and other information that experts have collected, these are the clinical stages when it comes to urinary conditions:

 - Normal urine production: 27 to 68 ounces a day